megacb/uYouEnhanced_build/CODE_OF_CONDUCT.md

 - Contributors are allowed to make patches only to the main branch, unless an additional branch is involved.
 This policy applies to the implementation of custom features/options, updated features/options, and grammar errors.

-- uYouEnhanced does not support Localization pull requests.
-While it may seem like a sudden change, maintaining localization becomes challenging when the branch needs to be reset due in order to push to the latest changes from qnblackcat/uYouPlus repository.
-Therefore, it is difficult to preserve any localization changes that were added on uYouEnhanced since the fork/branch can get reset and takes too long to add them all back.

 - The use of the name `uYouPlusExtra` is prohibited.
 The correct and updated name for this repository is `uYouEnhanced`.
   - if there is a tweak named or have the description of the word `uYouPlusExtra` then please do check it out before you interact with it or use it.